|

 Most of my hits have been within one second of it landing, so they are

-ready for anything to come by to ambush it, meaning not far from the
+ready for anything to come by to ambush it, meaning with a foot to two of

 And this is very important.
 You must start you cast, if casting